feathersjs/docs/guides/offline-first/optimistic-mutation.md

   .then(data => ... );
 ```

-However what ensures is rather different.
+However what ensues is rather different.
 The optimistic-mutator service immediately updates the client replica
 to what it **optimistically** expects the final result will be,
 and **the user can see the change right away**.